This FAQ updated 11/2019.

 Are private lessons available?

 YES!
-These are for anyone who would like to grow in conducting, sight singing, vocal production, musicianship, chapter consulting, impact/project management, or arranging in our style.
+These are for anyone who would like to grow in conducting, sight singing, vocal production, musicianship, or barbershop arranging.
 Music educators, directors, and the curious are welcome!
 If you are in Harmony college and not a director, you are invited to take a lesson in conducting.
 If you are Next Generation student, you are invited to take a lesson in arranging.

-Go to EVENTBRITE, select the number of lessons you want, then go into SCHED and pick the day and time, and you are golden!
+To enroll in lessons, go to EVENTBRITE select the number of lessons you want.
+Then go into SCHED and pick the day and time.
 If you change your mind and want to add more, you can go back to the payment site, select more lessons, and add them to your schedule.